18020132/dao-duc-tung.github.io/src/pages/projects/finance-foundations/financial-ratios/index.md

 We can find the net income in the income statement, and shareholders' equity or total equity in the balance sheet.
 In the above example of balance sheet, the total equity is ~$197B.

 For example, in the fiscal year ending Sept.
 29, 2018, _Apple_ generated $59.5 billion in net income.
-At the end of the fiscal year, its shareholders’ equity was $107.1 billion versus $134 billion at the beginning.
-Thus, _Apple_’s return on equity is 49.4%, or $59.5 billion / [($107.1 billion + $134 billion) / 2].
+At the end of the fiscal year, its shareholders' equity was $107.1 billion versus $134 billion at the beginning.
+Thus, _Apple_'s return on equity is 49.4%, or $59.5 billion / [($107.1 billion + $134 billion) / 2].
 This means _Apple_'s shareholders earned 49.4% on their investment that year.

 Usually, the ROE of most companies ranges 10-20%.